-- (2) There shall be paid into each individual account - - (a) the contributions payable by an employer under section 93, 94 or 95, or the contributions payable by the self-employed under section 93, as the case may be; - (b) any interest earned on the contributions; and - (c) such other payment as may be prescribed.

-(3) There shall be paid out of any individual account such amount as may be incurred in the administration of the individual account.
+- (2) There shall be paid into each individual account - (a) the contributions payable by an employer under sections 94, 95, 96 and 97, or the contributions payable by the self-employed under section 94, as the case may be; - (b) any interest earned on the contributions; and - (c) such other payment as may be prescribed. - (3) There shall be paid out of any individual account such amount as may be incurred in the administration of the individual account.

-93. Contributions to Portable Retirement Gratuity Fund
+94. Contributions to Portable Retirement Gratuity Fund

-- (1) An employer other than - (a) an employer who has a private pension scheme;

-(b) a statutory body specified in the First Schedule to the Statutory Bodies Pension Funds Act, insofar as it relates to its workers by or on behalf of whom contributions are made, shall, on the commencement of this Act, pay to the Director-General the contributions under this Act, in respect of each worker in his employment, at such rate as may be prescribed.
+- (1) An employer other than - (a) an employer who has a private pension scheme; - (b) a statutory body specified in the First Schedule to the Statutory Bodies Pension Funds Act, insofar as it relates to its workers by or on behalf of whom contributions are made, shall, on the commencement of this Act, pay to the Director-General the contributions under this Act, in respect of each worker in his employment, at such rate as may be prescribed.

-(2) The payment of the contributions under subsection (1) shall be made to the Director-General not later than on the twentieth of the month following the month in respect of which the contributions are due.

-(3) The Director-General shall remit the contributions collected under subsection (2) to the Ministry responsible for the subject of social security and the contributions shall be credited into the individual account of each worker in the Portable Retirement Gratuity Fund.

-(4) A self-employed may pay such contributions to the Director-General as may be prescribed and such contributions shall be made and credited in the individual account of the self-employed in the same manner provided for in subsections (2) and (3).
+- (2) The payment of the contributions under subsection (1) shall be made to the Director-General not later than on the twentieth of the month following the month in respect of which the contributions are due. - (3) The Director-General shall remit the contributions collected under subsection (2) to the Ministry responsible for the subject of social security and the contributions shall be credited into the individual account of each worker in the Portable Retirement Gratuity Fund. - (4) A self-employed may pay such contributions to the Director-General as may be prescribed and such contributions shall be made and credited in the individual account of the self-employed in the same manner provided for in subsections (2) and (3).

-94. Contributions for past services
+95. Contributions for past services

-(1) Subject to subsections (2) and (3), an employer shall, in addition to any contribution paid under section 93, pay the contributions in respect of the past services of a worker who is in his employment on the commencement of this Act.
+(1) Subject to subsections (2) and (3), an employer shall, in addition to any contribution paid under section 94, pay the contributions in respect of the past services of a worker who is in his employment on the commencement of this Act.

-- (2) The contributions required to be paid under subsection (1) shall - - in the case of a worker whose employment is terminated, be paid to the Director-General in the same manner as specified in section 93; - (b) be paid to the worker when he retires on attaining the appropriate retiring age; - (c) where the worker dies, be paid to the legal heirs of the worker, not later than one month after the date the employment of the worker is terminated, or the date the worker retires or dies, as the case may be.
+- (2) The contributions required to be paid under subsection (1) shall - - (a) (i) in the case of a worker whose employment is terminated, be paid to the Director-General in the same manner as specified in section 94; - (ii) be paid to the worker when he retires on attaining the appropriate retiring age; or - (iii) where the worker dies, be paid to the legal heirs of the worker, not later than one month after the date the employment of the worker is terminated, or the date the worker retires or dies, as the case may be; or

-(3) The contributions under this section shall be computed on the last monthly salary drawn by the worker at the time the employment of the worker is terminated or at the time the worker retires or dies, as the case may be.
+- (b) where the employer opts to pay the contributions to the Director-General, be paid at any time before the occurrence of the events specified in paragraph (a)(i) or (ii), as the case may be. - (3) The contributions under this section shall be computed on the last monthly salary drawn by the worker at the time or where the employer opts to pay the contributions to the Director-General at any time before the occurrence of the events specified in subsection (2)(a), (b) or (c) the employment of the worker is terminated or at the time the worker retires or dies, as the case may be.

-95. Shortfall or surplus of contributions
+96. Shortfall or surplus of contributions